Hearing loss and deafness in children

 Hearing is made possible by the ear picking up sound waves and converting them into neural stimuli.
 These stimuli are transmitted to the brain for processing, resulting in the person consciously perceiving tones or sounds and recognizing them as spoken language or music.
 If a person’s ability to perceive spoken language or sounds is limited or non-existent, this is referred to as hearing loss or deafness.

 There are various causes of hearing disorders in children.
-Infections, for example, can trigger hearing impairments or deafness.
+Infections, for example, can trigger hearing loss or deafness.
 Various hearing aids or auditory prostheses (cochlear implants) can be used if the triggers cannot be eliminated.
 If a hearing disorder in children is left untreated it may cause problems with the child’s language development.

 Further information about how hearing and speaking work can be found at gesundheitsinformation.de.